IIIF/api/source/presentation/4.0/model.md

 {: #TranslateTransform}
 > `"type": "TranslateTransform"`

-A Translate Transform translates or moves the resource across one or more axes.
+A Translate Transform translates or moves the resource along one or more axes.
 If present, the values of properties `x`, `y`, and `z` _MUST_ be coordinate unit distances that specify the distance across each axis to translate the resource.
-As an example, for a point at 1.0 along the x axis, translating across the x axis by 3.0 would result in the point being at 4.0.
-If any property `x`, `y`, or `z` is not present or is specified to be 0.0, translation does not occur across that axis.
+As an example, for a point at 1.0 on the x axis, translating across the x axis by 3.0 would result in the point being at 4.0.
+If any property `x`, `y`, or `z` is not present or is specified to be 0.0, translation does not occur along that axis.

 {% include api/code_header.html %}
 ```json